pristine-seas/tidyseas/dev/dependencies.md

 Pristine Seas marks.
 The shield carries the brand colours `#2074A4`, `#003764` and `#AAE4D8`.
 They serve the README and pkgdown only; a function that needs a logo should ship a copy under `inst/logos/`.

+## Colour

+Digital paper, the background of the pkgdown site and the starting point for the colour system: `#FEFDFB`.